Prison sentences may arise from Collingwood nude photo scandal

-This includes any photo or video showing sexual activity, a person in a sexual context or manner, or a person’s genitals or breasts (for females).
+This includes any photo or video showing sexual activity, a person in a sexual context or manner, or a person’s genitals or breasts (females only).

-Ms Aldersea said there are exceptions to the offence.
+Ms Aldersea noted there are exceptions to the offence.

 “If the Collingwood players expressly or impliedly consented to the distribution of the photos, then the offence of ‘distribution of an intimate image’ does not apply,” Ms Aldersea said.

 “The laws go further and even allow an exception if the person in the picture could reasonably be considered as having given consent, as long as the person in the image is not a minor.

 “A court would consider all of these issues before coming to a determination, but if found guilty; a person could be sentenced to a maximum of two years imprisonment.”

 Ms Aldersea also said the publishers of the images in the media could also be liable.

 “There a number of variables to be considered when determining criminal liability and it is not as straightforward in regards to the corporation or individual responsible for publication of the photos,” Ms Aldersea said.